 Sheffield City Council is a large and diverse organisation and the information contained in these accounts can be technical and complex to follow.
-The aim of this Narrative Report, therefore, is to provide a narrative context to the accounts by presenting a clear and simple summary of the City Council's financial position and performance for the year and its prospects for future years.
+The purpose of the Narrative Report is to provide information on the authority, its main objectives and strategies and the principal risks that it faces.
+The Narrative Report therefore presents a clear and simple summary of the City Council's financial position and performance for the year and its prospects for future years.

 The Statement of Accounts contains all the financial statements and disclosure notes required by statute.
-They have been prepared in accordance with the 2017/18 Code of Practice on Local Authority Accounting (the Code) together with guidance notes as published by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+These statements and notes have been prepared in accordance with the 2018/19 Code of Practice on Local Authority Accounting (the Code) together with guidance notes as published by the Chartered Institute of Public Finance and Accountancy (CIPFA).